Forgiving Jimmy Kimmel

 The Man Show’s antics, of course, are not strictly the stuff of #MeToo; they are merely in dialogue with the movement’s revelations, and with a broader culture in which men look at women and women watch themselves being looked at.
 Still, it’s remarkable that, on Sunday, the person who created Juggy Academy will be hosting the Academy Awards.
 It’s revealing that, on Sunday, the guy who became famous through a joyous celebration of chauvinism will be the person who decides how #MeToo will be discussed within the biggest awards show of them all.

 Americans love nothing more, the truism goes, than a good redemption story; Jimmy Kimmel, conscientious and Cronkitian, is currently starring in such a tale.
 He has, in recent years, run segments on Jimmy Kimmel Live! that one could read as de-facto apologies for the work of his earlier career: respectful interviews with women actors.
-Substantive interviews with politicians.
+Substantive conversations with politicians.
 Segments starring “one of my favorite characters in all of sports,” Karl Malone—this time playing himself.
 Kimmel recently spoke of his embrace of equal rights for the queer community; he spoke, as well, of talking about that embrace with his good friend Ellen DeGeneres.
 He suggested that, in some sense, his opinion on the matter carries a special weight—precisely because he is still, in addition to everything else he has become, “the guy from The Man Show.”

 It is a weight, however, that Kimmel distributes unevenly.
 In October of last year, weeks after the first news about Harvey Weinstein’s behavior had broken and just as #MeToo was becoming revitalized among the American public, Kimmel sat for an interview with Vulture.
 “Do you look back at The Man Show and cringe?”
 David Marchese asked the entertainer.